SergiPorti/python-autoclicker/README.md

 <p>You can change the keys to begin the autoclick or to finish the program.
 Only have to change the TOGGLE_KEY and QUIT_PROGRAM keybinding inside the KeyCode(char='') class.</p>

-<p>For editing the time to click just change the number at line 17 instead 0.01 seconds you can write whatever else number (minimum 0,01 or 0,001)</p>
+<p>For editing the time to click just change the number at line 17 instead 0.01 seconds you can write any other number (minimum 0,01 or 0,001)</p>